open-mmlab/mmtracking/docs/dataset.md

 `half-train_cocoformat.json`, `half-train_detections.pkl`, `half-val_cocoformat.json`and `half-val_detections.pkl` share similar meaning with `train_cocoformat.json` and `train_detections.pkl`.
 The `half` means we split each video in the training set into half.
 The first half videos are denoted as `half-train` set, and the second half videos are denoted as`half-val` set.

-The struture of `data/MOT17/reid` is as follows:
+The structure of `data/MOT17/reid` is as follows:

 ```
 reid